 AYSO's Soccer Accident Insurance provides reimbursement to registered players, coaches, referees and other volunteers for costs of medical care related to an injury sustained during an AYSO activity.
 Soccer Accident Insurance is supplemental to private insurance or, if the player or volunteer is uninsured, may reimburse up to the maximum of \$50,000 per injury less a deductible.
-A detailed brochure explaining the program and coverage is available to all members and should be distributed at registration.
+A detailed brochure explaining the program and coverage is available to all members Soccer Accident Insurance - AYSO Volunteer Resources (aysovolunteers.org).